HomeFeaturesCompareDocsGitHub

 Temporal Queries

-"What was X connected to as of date Y?" — relationships carry since timestamps
+"What was X connected to as of date Y?" — relationships carry since timestamps.

 Auto-Linking

-New memories automatically discover and link to related memories, bidirectional, Zettelkasten-style
+New memories automatically discover and link to related memories.
+Bidirectional, Zettelkasten-style.

 Path Finding

-Shortest-path queries between any two entities with configurable max depth
+Shortest-path queries between any two entities with configurable max depth.

 Timeline Reconstruction

-Ordered history of all memories mentioning a given entity
+Ordered history of all memories mentioning a given entity.

 Depth-Limited Traversal

-Configurable graph exploration (default: 2 hops) balancing relevance vs. noise
+Configurable graph exploration (default: 2 hops) balancing relevance vs. noise.

-Cognitive
+Cognitive (L4)

 Activation Decay

-Logarithmic decay model — critical memories stay months, core/procedural are immune
+Logarithmic decay model — critical memories stay months, core/procedural are immune.

 Multi-Signal Scoring

-5 signals: similarity, recency, importance×confidence, frequency, type relevance
+5 signals: similarity, recency, importance×confidence, frequency, type relevance.

 Intent-Aware Retrieval

-Auto-detects query intent (factual, temporal, procedural, preference, exploratory)
+Auto-detects query intent (factual, temporal, procedural, preference, exploratory).

 Diversity Reranking

-Cluster detection, overlap penalty, type diversity — prevents echo chambers in results
+Cluster detection, overlap penalty, type diversity — prevents echo chambers in results.

 4-Tier Confidence

-Mesh Fact ≥0.85, Grounded 0.65–0.84, Inferred 0.40–0.64, Uncertain <0.40
+Mesh Fact ≥0.85, Grounded 0.65-0.84, Inferred 0.40-0.64, Uncertain <0.40.

 Priority Scoring

-Urgency × Domain composite score — critical+technical = 1.0, background+general = 0.2
+Urgency × Domain composite — critical+technical = 1.0, background+general = 0.2.

-Self-Improvement
+Self-Improvement (L5)

 Reinforcement Learning

-Feedback loop tracks usefulness, auto-promotes memories with >0.7 ratio after 3+ retrievals
+Feedback loop tracks usefulness, auto-promotes memories with >0.7 ratio after 3+ retrievals.

 Active Consolidation

-4-phase autonomous maintenance: contradiction detection, dedup merge, promotion, demotion
+4-phase autonomous maintenance: contradiction detection, dedup merge, promotion, demotion.

 Flash Reasoning

-BFS traversal through linked memory graphs, reconstructs multi-step logic chains
+BFS traversal through linked memory graphs, reconstructs multi-step logic chains.

-Theory of Mind (TOMA)
+Theory of Mind (ToMA)

-"What does Agent-B know about X?" — knowledge gap analysis across the mesh
+"What does Agent-B know about X?" — knowledge gap analysis across the mesh.

 Cross-Agent Synthesis

-3+ agents agree on a fact → auto-synthesized into fleet-level insight
+3+ agents agree on a fact → auto-synthesized into fleet-level insight.

 Proactive Recall

-Generates speculative queries from incoming prompts, injects context before the agent asks
+Generates speculative queries from incoming prompts, injects context before the agent asks.

 Session Survival

-Snapshot/recovery across context window resets — zero discontinuity
+Snapshot/recovery across context window resets — zero discontinuity.

 Observational Memory

-Compresses raw conversation streams into structured, high-signal memory cells
+Compresses raw conversation streams into structured, high-signal memory cells.

 Procedural Memory

-Learned procedures as first-class objects, immune to decay, shared across the mesh
+Learned procedures as first-class objects, immune to decay, shared across the mesh.

 Mesh Sync

-Named, versioned shared state blocks with real-time broadcast propagation
+Named, versioned shared state blocks with real-time broadcast propagation.

-10 Capabilities From Research Papers.
-All Production-Ready.
+Research-Grade: 10 Capabilities From Research Papers

 These capabilities exist almost exclusively in academic literature and closed research labs.
 Mnemosyne ships all 10 as deployable infrastructure.